holochain-open-dev/invitations/README.md

-# Invitations DNA
+# Invitations Module

-A zome for creating and managing group invitations
+A module for creating and managing individual/group invitations

 ## crate only import